Pryaxis/TShock/README.md

 1. Startup Terraria.
 Connect to a `multiplayer` server via IP and enter `localhost` if you're doing this on your local computer.
 If you're doing it on another computer, you need its IP address.

-1. Look at the server console for the _auth code_.
-Type `/auth [code]` (example: `/auth 12345`), then a space, then the code you see in the console in your game chat.
+1. Look at the server console for the _setup code_.
+Type `/setup [code]` (example: `/setup 12345`), then a space, then the code you see in the console in your game chat.
 Instead of chatting, you'll run a command on the server.
 This one makes you temporary admin.
 All commands are prefixed with `/` or `!` (to make them silent).

 1. Use the in-game command `/register [password]` (example: `/register lovely-ashes`) to create an account.
 This gives you owner rights on your server, which you can configure more to your liking later.
 Your `character name` is your `account name`.

 1. Login to your newly created account with `/login [account name] [password]` (example: `/login shank lovely-ashes`).
 You should see a login success message.

-1. Turn off the setup system with `/auth-verify` and your server is setup for initial use.
+1. Turn off the setup system with `/setup` and your server is setup for initial use.
 TShock also created several files inside a new `tshock` folder.
 These files include `config.json` (our big configuration file), `sscconfig.json` (the server side characters configuration file), and `tshock.sqlite`.
 Don't lose your `tshock.sqlite` or you'll have to re-setup TShock.

 1. You can now [customize your configuration](https://tshock.readme.io/docs/config-settings), build groups, ban items, and install more plugins.